 Fortunately or unfortunately, depending on what you prefer, the Tria 4x laser can only purchased online, you cannot buy the Tria anywhere in-store.
 I love purchasing online, it’s less hassles, cheaper and gets delivered straight to my door.

 Be careful you are not alluded to a site that is not a proper or official supplier of the product as you may be scammed into buying something that isn’t what it seems.
 These products come with FDA approval so you want to know you are buying from an official source.

 With safety in mind you can also get a bonus buying online from the official suppliers below!
-For the biggest discounts, fast delivery (which is usually free anyway) and inclusion of bonus cartridges or accessories, see below.
+For the biggest discounts and fast delivery (which is usually free anyway) SEE BELOW.
 Any coupons or discounts currently available will be shown also: